tivon/ig-real-time/README.md

-Lollagram - Instagram Real Time App
+I forked this version of Lollagram in attempts to learn more about Instagram Real Time API - tiv 7/4/2015
 =============

 ## Intro